f4str/anime-info-displayer/README.md

 # Anime Information Displayer
+View useful information about anime series in one convenient and condensed location.
+This application will display all information that is found on MyAnimeList in a more condensed format in addition to a visual representation of all prequels, sequels, side stories, etc in a easy to read mathematical tree format.

+The backend is created using Python to make API calls to obtain information and generate the watch order tree.
+The front end is created using the electron framework for JavaScript, HTML, and CSS.

 ## Jikan API
-This program creates API GET Requests to obtain Json objects using the Jikan REST-ful API.
+This program creates API GET Requests to obtain JSON objects using the Jikan REST-ful API.
 More information about [Jikan](https://jikan.docs.apiary.io/#)

 API calls are done using the Python requests package.
 Ensure this package is installed using pip